sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 }
 ```

+With Package Control 4.0,
-Libraries can point to standard WHEEL files.
+libraries can point to standard Wheel files.
 An explicit platform-specific release key is needed for each download asset.

 ```json